rogers1000/cyclingchaos/readme.md

 - Phase 7 is adding 2024 Data to existing capabilities (done)
 - Phase 8 is getting ready for Paralympics Games (Started On)
 - Phase 9 is adding data capability to results_pivot() function (Started On)
+- Phase 10 is adding British Cycling data (Started On)

 Any questions, please don't hesistate to message me.